"yes, i like read the article because my boy's via boss at home Firdaus now 14 year so for all outside there please come to my blog ..."

 At that time, G. Stanley Hall, one of our nation’s educational leaders and the President of Clark University wrote: "In play children both practice and train themselves for future vocations, and what is still more important, are rehearsing many, if not most, of the practical activities and vocations of the race.
 "So in right play-teaching we are working in the very depths and not in the shallows of the soul."
 (14)

-100 years ago the rural one school house became obsolete, unable to meet the needs of the Industrial 20th century
+years ago the rural one school house became obsolete, unable

 Industrial arts were incorporated into the secondary school curricula.
 Rural one-room schoolhouses were deemed inadequate for an industrial urban society.
 "The type of public school instruction is unsuited to the modern child," noted George W. Alger in 1921.
 "This is partly due to our inadequate system of rural schools: a school house which is an architectural miscarriage; a teaching force without normal training and hired at less than a janitor’s pay...
 This is the combination the rural child laborer has to break if he is to break into the world of education.
 The effects of this impoverished system of rural school life are beginning to be felt by our educational statesmen and to be met by the modernized departments."(15) Indeed, the rural one room school house faded and was replaced by the unified or consolidated school district more relevant to the needs of an industrial society.